-Developed from the famous Model 250 turboshaft, the first 317shp Model 250-B15 turboprop has spawned a family of highly successful derivatives, culminating in today's 450shp M250-B17F.
+As a part of the M250® family, the first 317shp Model 250-B15 is part of a family of highly successful engines for light fixed-wing aircraft, culminating in today's 450shp Model 250-B17F.

-The M250 turboprop has found popularity due to its small size and high power-to-weight ratio, which make it ideal for turbine conversions of existing piston-engined designs.
-1,200 M250 turboprops have now been produced, accumulating over 5 million flight hours.
+The M250 turboprop has found popularity due to its small size and high power-to-weight ratio, which make it ideal for Original Equipment Manufacture Type Certified designs and for Supplemental Type Certificate conversions of existing piston-engined designs.
+Over 1,200 M250 turboprops have now been produced, with over 5 million flight hours.

-The latest generation M250-B17F turboprop is derived from the Model 250-C20R+ turboshaft, and develops 450shp.
-The M250 turboprop has truly never been so popular, with no less than 20 current applications, including the B-N Group Defender, O&N Cessna P210 and Tradewind Bonanza.
+The latest generation M250-B17F turboprop is common to the M250-C20R+ turboshaft, and develops 450shp.
+The M250 turboprop has approximately 20 current applications, including the Fuji T-7 trainer, B-N Group Defender, O&N Cessna P210 Silver Eagle, Soloy Cessna MkII 206 and Tradewinds Turbine Bonanza.

 - Family of engines of two-shaft modular design

 - Power ratings ranging from 420-450shp

 - Four- to six-stage axial and single-stage centrifugal compressors

 - Two-stage HP turbine with a hydromechanical fuel control system